faastjs/faast.js/README.md

 await Promise.all(promises);
 ```

 Hold on!
-How much did that cost???
+How much did that cost?

 ```typescript
 const cost = await m.costSnapshot();